iiasa/CWatM/docu/results.rst

 Resolution
 ==========
-| CWATM can be run globally at 0.5° or separately for any basin or any clipping of a global map.
+| CWatM can be run globally at 0.5° or separately for any basin or any clipping of a global map.
 | Depending on the data provided the model can also run for any other resolutions (e.g. 5 arcmin).
 | Timestep is daily, output of maps, time series can be daily, monthly, yearly